valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-frontend-libraries.md

   The custom header was only working if the setting `canHaveAssignee` was enabled in the case settings.
 A fix has been applied to make the custom case header also work without this setting enabled.

+* **Connector configuration shows wrong configuration**

+  The popup to edit a connector configuration properties, sometimes showed the properties of another connector.
+This has been fixed.

 ## Breaking changes

 The following breaking changes were introduced: